Vendor Risk Management, Explained.

 Vendor Lifecycle Management (VLM) Tool

 A VLM tool will allow you to organize all of your vendors in one place.
-This type of tool provides real-time updates for new supplier deliveries, which can help improve supply chain management and reduce order fulfilment errors.
+This type of tool provides real-time updates for new supplier deliveries, which can help improve supply chain management and reduce order fulfillment errors.
 It also allows you to monitor the cash flow status of suppliers, identify potential risks before they become issues, and more.

 Specialized Vendor Insurance